Northern Lights in Autumn

 Image credits: Markku Inkila, Antti Pietakainen

-Autumn and the Northen Lights - too often overlooked
+Autumn and the Northern Lights - too often overlooked

 The autumnal colours in Northern Scandinavia are an impressive spectacle in their own right.
-However, the prospect of seeing the Aurora Borealis dance above them is just one of the reasons that we’re passionate about proving to our clients that autumn is a magical time to visit.
+However, the prospect of seeing the Aurora Borealis dancing above them is just one of the reasons we’re passionate about proving to our clients that autumn is a magical time to visit.

-Whilst the Aurora occurs all year round, in Iceland, Norway, Sweden and Finland, it isn’t visible in high summer because there is too much daylight.
-Not surprisingly, Aurora addicts in these parts of the world spend the entire summer longing for the darker skies of autumn.
+Not surprisingly, Aurora addicts in these parts of the world spend the entire summer longing for the darker skies of autumn to return.

-The Aurora chasing season starts in earnest in September which can be an absolutely wonderful time to travel.
-The Finns call their short autumn “Ruska” a word which quite beautifully evokes imagery of the burnished reds, browns, yellows and golds.
-It is said that “Ruska” starts at 9 am on the 9th of September every year and lasts just a few short weeks but during this time, the Finnish forests and fells, the Swedish mountains and the steep-sided Norwegian fjords are all embellished by the colours of autumn, making them wonderful destinations to explore.
+It is said that “Ruska” starts at 9 am on the 9th of September every year and lasts just a few short weeks.
+During this time, the Finnish forests and fells, the Swedish mountains, Iceland’s coast, and the steep-sided Norwegian fjords are all embellished by the colours of autumn, making them wonderful destinations to explore.

-If you don’t fancy the sub-zero temperatures associated with Northern Scandinavia in the middle of winter then September is the best time to go Aurora hunting.
+If you don’t fancy the sub-zero temperatures associated with Northern Scandinavia in the middle of winter then September is the best time to go Northern Lights hunting.
 The temperatures will be starting to fall but remain comfortable, especially at night when you will be out and about hunting Lady Aurora.

 Though snow activities are ruled out in the autumn, there are plenty of other options to fill the daylight hours.
 Walking and trekking, reindeer encounters, hiking with huskies, cultural visits, boat trips, museums and more depending on your chosen location.